joecr-dva/dva-bot-ui/README.md

 - The chat bot control is [Telerik's Chat control](https://docs.telerik.com/kendo-ui/api/javascript/ui/chat.html) for JQuery.
 - The control [meets WCAG 2.1 AAA](https://docs.telerik.com/kendo-ui/accessibility/section-508-wcag).
 - Open ``embedTest.html`` to see how it currently looks.
-- Contact Nick if you want an issue submitted to Telerik support using the paid licence.